Have you ever wanted to take an ATV tour in Iceland?

-My ATV tour was with Arcanum Adventure Tours and they offer tours to various other places (including amazing snowmobile tours to the glaciers).
+My ATV tour was with Arcanum Adventure Tours.
+They offer tours to various other places (including amazing snowmobile tours to the glaciers).
 You can see what other tours Arcanum offers here.

 After booking your ATV or quad biking adventure on the black sand beaches of South Iceland, you will get a confirmation with electronic tickets that will explain where your meeting point is.

-Please take in mind that just like many other tours in Iceland, you need to get to the starting point of the tour by yourself.
+Please keep in mind that, just like many other tours in Iceland, you need to get to the starting point of the tour by yourself.
 Double-check beforehand that you’re able to get to the starting point on your own.

-So, the best thing to do is to also have a rental car booked prior to coming to Iceland to ensure availability (and low rates)!
+So, the best thing to do is to also have a rental car booked before coming to Iceland to ensure availability (and low rates)!

-Rental cars are somewhat limited in Iceland and they skyrocket in price when demand is up!
-To see Iceland, it really is best to have your own rental car.
+Rental cars are somewhat limited in Iceland, and they skyrocket in price when demand is up!
+To see Iceland, it is best to have your own rental car.

 Getting Ready for the Tour (Gear & More)

-My journey started at the foothills of the Mýrdalsjökull Glacier which is an amazing 600-square-kilometer, ice-covered Icelandic glacier located on the south part of the island.
+My journey started at the foothills of the Mýrdalsjökull Glacier, which is a 232-square-mile (600-square-kilometer) ice-covered Icelandic glacier located on the south part of the island.

 After finishing getting properly dressed, our tour guide and frontman driver of the first ATV explained in detail how your ATV will work, how to start it, how to change the gear (which is only once because it’s automatic), how to keep the distance, and how to stop.